Vertexvis/vertex-web-sdk/README.md

-# Vertex Web Monorepo
+# Vertex Web SDK

-Welcome to the Vertex Web repo.
-This is a monorepo that contains our front-end libraries and sdks at Vertex.
+Welcome to the Vertex Web SDK repo.
+This is a monorepo containing SDKs for the web platform.

 ## Structure

-- `./packages`: Contains our platform SDK packages that are published to NPM.
+- `./packages`: Contains platform SDK packages that are published to NPM.
-- `./poc`: Contains our proof-of-concept or experimental SDK packages.
+- `./poc`: Contains proof-of-concept or experimental SDK packages.
 - `./scripts`: Contains Bash scripts for managing the project.

 ## Setup & Installing